There's a stigma surrounding mental health. Let's talk about what that means, and how Olympic athletes are helping to fight it.

 The US is one of the only countries that doesn’t guarantee paid parental leave.
 We Skimm’d how this impacts you.

-Whether you believe ‘you are what you eat’ or have muted all nutrition and wellness coaches on your IG, you have the right to know that not all foods are created equal.
+You have the right to know that not all foods are created equal.

 Does looking at your iPhone stress you out?
 Relax.
 Here's how to clean up your home screen.